POLICIES & PROCEDURES

 Students should only leave class with their teachers’ permission primarily for safety reasons.
 Unless urgent, students who present themselves at the office will be asked to leave their name and nature of request, then asked to return to class and an adult will follow up with them in their class as soon as they’re available.
 Depending on the nature of the request, the student may be referred to the counselor, an administrator, or other supporting staff member.

 When students are absent for legitimate reasons, parents/guardians must advise the school office (note, email, phone).
 Students who are late or have an absence must make arrangements with the teacher to complete missed assignments.
-Teachers, support staff, and administration will track unexcused absences.
-Repeated truancy or lates will be referred to an administrator.
-Students who are consistently late or absent without being excused will be expected to make up the missed learning time.
+Teachers, support staff, and administration will track unexcused absences and classroom teachers will communicate concerns to parents.
+Parents are informed, daily, of unexcused absences via our automated callout system.
+Students who are struggling with unexcused absences and/or lates may be referred to our school-based team and administration.
+Being consistently late or absent negatively impacts student learning and students may need to make up missed learning time as a result.

 If students are running late in the morning, a parent/guardian must advise the office (note, email, phone call).
 Students must sign in at the office and take a late slip to their teacher.
 For safety reasons it is so important to have both parents and school staff know that our students are safe wherever they might be.